celestiaorg/celestia-node/docs/adr/adr-009-public-api.md

   type P2PModule interface {
     // Info returns basic information about the node's p2p host/operations.
     Info() p2p.Info
-    // Peers returns all peer IDs used across all inner stores. // TODO should we return the entire peerstore or just peers that are actively connected?
+    // Peers returns all peer IDs used across all inner stores.
     Peers() peer.IDSlice
     // PeerInfo returns a small slice of information Peerstore has on the
     // given peer.